Finding Rest in a World that Just Wants You to Keep Going

 Right now, you probably have bells dinging, to-do lists staring you down, and notifications popping up on every electronic device you own.
 In the ever increasing speed of our lives, we praise efficiency and getting things done.
 Keeping up the pace, however, is likely affecting your sleep, your relationships, and your health.

 In her book, An Oasis in Time: How a Day of Rest can Save your Life, (Rodale, 2017) Marilyn Paul, PhD presents a compelling case for incorporating intentional downtime every week.
 For Paul, a slow return to her family’s heritage of Judaism and the tradition of the Sabbath created a life changing shift in her routine.
 After being diagnosed with an immune deficiency disease, she realized she could not sustain the crazy pace of her life.
 In her book, she invites readers of all faiths and belief systems to create “oasis time” as a way of stepping out of the rapid current of technology and every-day life into the still, deep, and renewing waters of restoration, communion, and grace.
+(Learn how to take a vacation within your own mind.)

 Paul lays out a plan for creating oasis time that is based on spiritual traditions of the West.
 The richness incorporated into these traditions can be invited into a modern interpretation of what speaks to each individual.
 She presents five “Gateways” to design your own personal experience: